teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 ---------------------   Final Data Assembly  ---------------------
 Final data assembly is performed by merging the results of the above models into a single csv file that is used by the visualization.
-Due to the dynamic nature of the Amazon, it is not uncommon for certain product ASINs that was previously used for an existing product to get assigned to a different product.
+Due to the dynamic nature of the Amazon, it is not uncommon for certain product ASINs that were previously used for an existing product to be assigned to a different product.
 We have discovered, through manual testing, that this can be the case.
 When it happens, we have added the ASIN for that product to a blocklist.csv file.
 In the final aggregation step, all blocked ASINs are removed from the dataset.
 Additionally, the final aggregation step performs some optimization and cleaning of the text fields in the